saethor/week2/testExamples.md

 ### Test placing the first move
 __Given__ a game was created by TheGuy and Gummi had joined the game, __when__ the first move is placed __then__ a MovePlaced event should be dispatched.

+### Test placing a move in an already occupied square
+__Given__ a game was created by TheGuy and Gummi had joined the game, and a move has been placed. __When__ a move is placed on an already occupied square __then__ a IllegalMove event should be dispatched.